pluckynumbat/dice-game-client/README.md

 Note: After starting to play, in case you need to create a fresh player from scratch (new player ID), just clear player prefs between sessions.
 This can be done in Unity: (`Edit->Clear All PlayerPrefs`) or you can use the debug menu mentioned below.

 ### Device builds:
- 1. In Unity, navigate to `File->Build Profiles`, select the platform, and settings, and press 'build'
+ 1. In Unity, navigate to `File->Build Profiles`, select the platform, and settings, and press `Build`
  2. I have tested with macOS standalone builds, and have changed some defaults in the project settings, to have the game open up with a resolution of 768x1024, in a resizable window.

 ### Only if connecting to a non localhost backend: